jdvivar/ing-landing-hipotecas-codesandbox/README.md

 ## What technologies are being used?
 I've tried to keep it simple (stupid, as in [KISS](https://en.wikipedia.org/wiki/KISS_principle)).
 Just [LitElement](https://github.com/Polymer/lit-element) for defining Web Components and [Parcel](https://github.com/parcel-bundler/parcel) for bundling and serving the app.
 For consistent code I used [Standard](https://github.com/standard/standard) as linter.

+But you don't really need to know any of that to start, keep reading...

 ## Get started
 Want to give it a shot?
-Go ahead: click here and explore it within the warmth on your browser 😌
+Go ahead: click here and explore it within the warmth of your browser 😌

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/jdvivar/ing-landing-hipotecas-demo)